wjs2063/wjs2063/readme.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Data Engineering,Automation,MachineLearning,DeepLearning,GAN(super resolution)
+Data Engineering,Dataplatform,Automation,MachineLearning,DeepLearning,GAN(super resolution)
 - 👯 I’m looking to collaborate on ...
 Data Engineering,Dataplatform,MachingLearning,DeepLearning,
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... what you need